 Eating to reduce inflammation and balance your immune system (gut restoration) should be personalized for you by a trained nutrition professional for optimal results.
 Overall recommendations that form the foundation of a healthy eating plan for everyone are as follows:

 - Eat a variety of brightly colored vegetables and fruits.
 Aim for 9-13 servings per day.
 Besides supplying us with a universe of vitamins, minerals, and antioxidants, these foods supply the necessary fiber to feed our gut microbiome and regulate our appetite.

 - Avoid immune offenders such as excess sugar, refined carbohydrates, and highly processed foods.
 These foods increase unnecessary inflammation and insulin/glucose dysregulation.

 - The above dietary practices will also serve to enhance our gut lining.
 A healthy gut barrier is the first line of defense for your immune system.

-Moderate, regular physical activity and movement boosts our immune system by increasing levels of infection fighting antibodies, increasing circulation and decreasing stress hormones such as cortisol.
+Moderate, regular physical activity and movement boost our immune system by increasing levels of infection-fighting antibodies, increasing circulation, and decreasing stress hormones such as cortisol.
 General recommendations:

 - Gentle moderate exercise.
 Aim for 20-30 minutes of walking per day if you are just starting to exercise.